 5- Project Cost Estimates

 Yes.
 We are well versed in developing risk models using excel and then perform quantitative risk analysis using Monte Carlo simulation (MCS).
-We extensive experience with @Risk.
-However, we are open to use Risk software as per your demand.
+We have an extensive experience with @Risk.
+However, we are open to use Risk software as per client’s demand.